pikelet-lang/pikelet/book/src/appendix/theory.md

 phases: type checking and type inference.
 This makes the flow of information through the type checker clear and relatively easy to reason about.
-Normalization happens after inference, and before types are fed back in to be used during type checkiong.
+Normalization happens after inference, and before types are fed back in to be used during type checking.

-With that in mind, the next sections will describe the following judgements:
+With that in mind, the next sections will describe the following judgments:

 | name                              | notation                                             | inputs                                   | outputs                    |
 |-----------------------------------|------------------------------------------------------|------------------------------------------|----------------------------|